wcarc-on/wcarc-site/regulations.md

 **Restructuring: Canadian Hams to Share with Military System on 70 cm**

-Industry Canada has informed Radio Amateurs of Canada that it has authorized the Department of National Defense to use a digital system called Enhanced Position Location Reporting System or EPLRS in the 430 to 450 MHz shared 70 centimeter band.
+Industry Canada has informed Radio Amateurs of Canada that it has authorized the Department of National Defence to use a digital system called Enhanced Position Location Reporting System or EPLRS in the 430 to 450 MHz shared 70 centimetre band.
 The EPLRS system consists of mobile, fixed, transportable and airborne stations that use 5 MHz-wide spread spectrum channels to provide strategic telemetry information for military platforms.

 This authorization is on a no-protection, non-interference basis, which means that no new restrictions will be imposed on Canadian amateur operations in this band as a result.
 Industry Canada says that there is a slight chance of minor interference to amateur radio systems.
 Typically in the form of a minor audible clicking noise.
 If Canadian amateurs encounter such interference, they are requested to report it by e-mail to Radio Amateurs of Canada at [regulatory@rac.ca](mailto:regulatory@rac.ca).
 The information reported should include the geographical location, date, time, frequency and mode being used by the amateur station, and a description of the interference.